 - Malignant Tumors – Limb salvage surgery – This procedure involves removal of the cancerous section of the bone while keeping the nearby tendons, nerves, blood vessels, and muscles intact where possible.
 However, the surgeon will remove the tumour as well as a portion of the healthy surrounding tissues.
 The bone excised will be replaced with a prosthesis (metallic implant) or bone taken from the patient’s own body or from a donor.

-- Benign Tumours – In some cases, excision (removal of the tumour) or other surgical techniques may be recommended to help minimize disability and fracture risk.
+- Benign Tumours – In some cases, an excision (removal of the tumour) or other surgical techniques may be recommended to help minimize disability and fracture risk.
 However, some tumours may return, even with appropriate treatment.
 Fortunately, it is very rare that they become cancerous or metastasize.

-- Amputation – This procedure involves removal of all or a part of the affected extremity.
+- Amputation – This procedure involves the removal of all or a part of the affected extremity.
 It is considered the ideal treatment option when the tumour is large or when the blood vessels or nerves are involved.
 A prosthetic limb may be used to aid function after the procedure.